pglen/pydbase/README.md

    Two levels; Level one is checking if the record checksums are correct;
    Level two checks if the linkage is correct.

-### TODO

-    Speed this up by implementing this as a 'C' module

-## PyTest

- The pytest passes with no errors;
- The following (and more) test are created / executed:

 ## The in-place update

   The save operation has a flag for in-place update.
 This is useful for updating